 - As a class, brainstorm a list of questions that highlight various points of controversy or debate within the issue.
-If applicable, this can be related to the initial prior-knowledge/KWL activity. - If performance-enhancing drugs have been used for thousands of years, why are we suddenly caring so much about their usage in sports?
+If applicable, this can be related to the initial prior-knowledge/KWL activity. - How do we arrive at a definition of what is a terrorist attack?
+Does it come down to whether or how people are killed?
+Or does the definition rely more on what the motives are behind the attack, successful or not?

-The questions might address the current realm for debate related to performance-enhancing drugs, e.g.:
+The questions might address the current realm for debate related to terrorism, e.g.: